ccoenraets/salesforce-developer-workshop/Creating-Triggers.md

 1. Test the trigger
   - Assign a speaker to a session scheduled at a time the speaker is available and make sure it still works
   - Assign a speaker to a session scheduled at the same time as another session the speaker is already assigned to: you should see the error message

+> RejectDoubleBooking is not sufficient to entirely prevent the double booking of speakers.
+For example, the user could change the date and time of a session in a way that creates a double booking for a speaker assigned to that session.
+You could create an additional trigger to take care of that situation.